Support, counselling and coaching for sexual violence victims in Bedfordshire.

 We have a new partnership with FamiliesFirst Bedfordshire for much needed services for men and boys who have experienced sexual and/or domestic violence.
 Our 1-1 counselling and coaching links with their group support.
 See their website – familiesfirstbedfordshire.org.uk

 These services will strengthen victims services in Bedfordshire and link to the Signpost Hub www.signpostforbedfordshire.com – supporting those affected by crime in Bedfordshire.

 We are delighted to work with EmbraceCVOC a national charity supporting children, young people and families who are victims of serious crime and the Bedfordshire Sexual Assault Referral Centre.
 Together we offer early access to specialist counselling in the first year, after disclosure to support stabilisation, safety and recovery.

 The Hope Programme have been awarded Big Lottery funding for 2017 -2020.

 Margaret Barker, the CEO said. ” Thanks to the Big Lottery we will be able to ensure that victims and survivors of sexual violence in Bedfordshire receive the help they want, when they want it.
 We anticipate more than 400 people over three years will be supported to cope, recover and move on, as far as possible to better lives.
 We will be able to look at new services, such as coaching and build on our strengths.

 Thank you very much to the Big Lottery’s Reaching Communities Team for acknowledging our work and the critical role of rape and sexual violence support centres, this funding will make a BIG difference.”

-We wish to recruit a service delivery manager, support worker and qualified counsellors.
-We also are seeking trustees to broaden our Board’s skills and experience.
+We are seeking a service delivery manager, support worker and qualified counsellors.
+We also have roles for trustees to broaden our Board’s skills and experience.
 If you are a special person, dynamic and motivated to improve services for survivors of sexual violence then please get in touch.

 More information on these posts and how to apply is on our vacancies page.